Nico Hoerner Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in the league.
+- The pitching staff for the Mariners has a collective 8.4 K/9, which ranks 19th in the league.

-- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.17).
+- The Mariners have a 4.08 team ERA that ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to give up six home runs (0.5 per game), the third-fewest in baseball.
+- The Mariners allow the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- Flexen (0-1) gets the starting nod for the Mariners, his second this season.
+- The Mariners will look to Gilbert (0-1) in his third start this season.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing two earned runs while giving up two hits.
+- His last time out came on Friday against the Cleveland Guardians, when the righty went four innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.